vgurianov/srt/docs/resacher_instruments.md

 # resacher_instruments module
-This module contains classes to measurement and data processing.
+This module contains classes for measurement and data processing.
 Description:
-  - class *Table* is model of detector and data recorder
+  - class *Table* is a model of detector and data recorder
   - class *DataProcessing* is a processor of data.

 ## Class "Table"